 As the effects of ALS make movement more difficult, you’ll likely need help with the physical aspects of your favorite leisure activities.
 Thankfully, just like there is assistive equipment and technology that can help with your everyday chores, there are assistive devices and modifications that can help you take part in the fun activities you enjoy.
-For example, if you like to fish, there are automatic casters and reelers available, and ramps can be built to provide easier access to your boat or dock.
-There is assistive equipment for many different leisure activities- far too many to try listing them all here.
+For example, if you like to fish, there are automatic casters and reeling tools available, and ramps can be built to provide easier access to your boat or dock.
+There is assistive equipment for many different leisure activities- far too many to list all at once.
 To learn what might be available for your favorite hobbies or sports, contact your ALS Care Services Manager.

 Even with assistive equipment, some physical activities will eventually become too difficult, or may seem to be more trouble than they are worth.
 At that point, you’ll need to make adjustments to the activity itself.